OliverGray03/MS2-Example/readme.md

 6. Change the current working directory to the location where you want the cloned directory to be made
 7. Type "git clone", and then paste the URL you copied in Step 3

+## Future Developments

+The idea and goal of this site was to build a community of smaller football club fans that can interact and use the site as aone stop shop for their travelling needs.
+Whilst i am happy with the site below are some basic ideas i would like to work on in order to help integrate a community further;
+- I would like fans of the site to be able to submit images of stadiums they have visited that can be displayed in the stadium modal.
+- I would like fans to be able to submit suggestions based on their previous experiences, things like best parking, travel advice and local pubs restaurants
+- I would like to expand the site and add further pages for other lower football leagues and possible european leagues.

 ## Credits
 # Code
 - [Bootstrap 5.0](https://getbootstrap.com/) was used throughout the project, mainly to make the site reponsive
 - The inspiration for the carousel was taken from [Bootsrap](https://getbootstrap.com/docs/4.0/examples/carousel/)
 - The inspiration for the stadium cards was taken from [Bootstrap](https://mdbootstrap.com/docs/standard/components/cards/)
 - The inspiration for the EmailJS code came from the Code Institute module "interactive frontend development - Sending emails using EmailJS".
+- The inspiration to use the Google maps API came from the Code Institude module "interactive frontend development - Google maps"
+- The inspiration for the contact form came from [Colorlib](https://colorlib.com/wp/?s=forms)

 # Media
 - The stadium images were obtained from [Google Images](https://images.google.co.uk/)